JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     expect fun randomUUID(): String
     ```

-3. Create the `Utils.kt` file in the `com.jetbrains.simplelogin.shared` package of the `shared/src/androidMain`
+3. Create the `Utils.android.kt` file in the `com.jetbrains.simplelogin.shared` package of the `shared/src/androidMain`
    directory and provide the `actual` implementation for `randomUUID()` in Android:

     ```kotlin